mvolkmann/blog/src/smalltalk/30-development-environment.md

 Each edit performed in a System Browser is saved in a `ChangeSet`.
 To browse all the change sets, open the World menu and select Open ...
+Change Sorter or Changes ...
 Change Sorter.
 This window summarize all the currently unsaved changes.

 <img alt="Cuis Change Sorter" style="width: 100%"